MicrosoftDocs/learn/learn-pr/azure/control-access-to-azure-storage-with-sas/includes/6-exercise-use-stored-access-policies.md

     dotnet build
     ```

-1. The port might have been closed since completing the previous exercise.
+1. The port might have closed since you finished the previous exercise.
 Run the `curl` command to open it again.

     ```bash
     curl -X POST http://localhost:8888/openPort/8000;
     ```

 1. Run the update web app.

     ```bash
     dotnet run
     ```

-1. Go to the web app's URL, making sure it ends in **/**.
+1. Go to the web app's URL, and make sure it ends in a slash (/).

 1. On the home page, select **Get all patients**.

-1. Copy an image file name; for example, **patient-32589.jpg**.
+1. Copy an image filename.
+An example is **patient-32589.jpg**.

 1. Select the **External companies** menu link at the top of the page.